Oklahoma Divorce Lawyers - Child Custody Lawyers

-The sudden breakdown of the family is overwhelming, both emotionally and financially.
+The sudden change in the family is overwhelming, both emotionally and financially.
 Whether you and your spouse have decided to split up or you are looking to change child custody and support, your family will be under a considerable burden for some time.
 Unfortunately, what you do in the next few months can put you on a path for the rest of your life, so it is vital to get honest and practical legal advice and consultation.
 Our Divorce lawyers are customer service oriented and always happy top help visit and educate our clients along the way.
 The best result's we have experienced comes from a collaborative approach between the client and lawyer.

-The Trial Lawyer You Need to Protect Your Rights in Divorce and Family Matters in Oklahoma
+The Lawyer You Need to Protect Your Rights in Divorce and Family Matters in Oklahoma

 Many events can change the structure and support of your family, and they can all cause confusion and disruption in everyday life.
 At the Compton Law Firm, our attorneys provide one-on-one guidance for child support, alimony, property division, and custody matters, giving parents and families the security they need to move on from divorce.
 Learn more about Oklahoma family laws by reading our Frequently Asked Legal Questions, or download our Family Law Handbook.
 Read what our clients have to say about us testimonials.
 Call the Compton Law Firm today to discuss your situation with an attorney.

-The Oklahoma divorce and child custody lawyers at Compton Law Firm are aggressive and passionate about protecting and enforcing your legal rights.
+The Oklahoma divorce and child custody lawyers at Compton Law Firm are customer serviced based and passionate about protecting and enforcing your legal rights.